Organizations and sub-organizations

 3 minute read

 Organizations, the base grouping of the CloudBees platform, allow users to represent their own access hierarchy.
 A step below organizations in the hierarchy are sub-organizations, available only to users with a paid subscription plan.
-Organizations (orgs) and sub-organizations (sub-orgs) are made up of components.
+Organizations and sub-organizations are made up of components.

-A tenant org in the CloudBees platform is the default org a user or subscriber to the platform is provided with.
-For a free plan account, this is the only available org.
-Users with a paid plan account can create unlimited sub-orgs with complex nesting.
+A CloudBees platform tenant organization is the default organization a user or subscriber to the platform is provided with.
+For a free plan account, this is the only available organization.
+Each tenant organization in the CloudBees platform has an organization ID, which is a universally unique identifier (UUID), listed in its Organization profile for use with Organization APIs and OIDC setup.

 These powerful features ensure that users have access to only configurations they need, reducing cognitive load and improving security.